cds-snc/claim-tax-benefits-documentation/pages/_en/design.md

 Printing:

-* The CRA printing services face several limitations, in particular the inability to include boxes or customized information (i.e. location of personal access code) in the body of the letter.
+* The CRA printing services face several limitations, in particular the ability to include boxes or customized information (i.e. location of personal access code) in the body of the letter.
-* Due to timelines, the CRA print-to-mail teams were unable to create a dynamic field to display the personal access code in the letter.
-The CRA requires approximately 12-15 months in order to incorporate this field, or to create a similar field for display of the tax-filer’s name in the paper form.
+* Due to timelines, we were unable to create a dynamic field to display the personal access code in the letter.
+The current process requires approximately 12-15 months in order to incorporate this field, or to create a similar field for display of the tax-filer’s name in the paper form.
 * The tax-filer’s name must appear on the form to ensure that the individual does not provide their form to another person who is not eligible to use this service.
-The team has initiated discussion of this issue with the Messaging Outputs and Interface (MOI) Section in the Information Technology Branch.
+The team has initiated discussions with the appropriate areas.

 Electronic notifications

-* At this time, it is not possible to notify tax-filer’s of this service by email to their MyAccount inbox.
+* At this time, it is not possible to notify tax-filer’s of this service by email to their My Account.
 * We are unable to provide personalised information such as the access code in the letter for security reasons.
-This requires further examination in collaboration with the Authentication Management Services Section and the Digital Notifications and Submit Documents Section.
+This requires further examination in collaboration with the appropriate areas.

 **Design Interventions**